Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/convert/unpack-transaction.md

 ---
 id: unpack-transaction
+title: unpack_transaction
 ---

 ## Description

-From packed to plain signed json form
+This command is used to convert transaction to a plain signed JSON.

-## Positionals
+## Positional Arguments

-- `transaction` _TEXT_ - The packed transaction json (string containing packed_trx and optionally compression fields.)
+- `transaction` _TEXT_ - The packed transaction JSON (string containing packed_trx and optionally compression fields.)

 ## Options